rudreais/bashrealncurses/README.md

 # bashrealncurses
-a better ncurses implementation for bash
+a better ncurses implementation for bash in bash.

+## how to use
+work in progress

-## sources
+### sources

 [reading arrows in bash](https://unix.stackexchange.com/questions/179191/bashscript-to-detect-right-arrow-key-being-pressed)